r3trofitted/thundervein_zero/docs/rules.md

 To carry an attack, the player selects any number of units from the origin zone (up to 6).
 Should the conflict resolve in a successful attack, the selected units will move to occupy the targeted zone.
-(However, 1 unit must always stay on the origin zone; if the attack was carried with this single unit, then the targeted zone cannot be occupied and will stay empty.)
+(However, 1 unit must always stay on the origin zone; if the attack was carried with **all** the units from a zone, then the targeted zone cannot be occupied and will stay empty.)

 ## Conflict resolution